Why AEG?

 This module is designed to provide students with the fundamental skills in mathematics required to solve basic engineering problems.
 Topics are introduced in an order that is intended to keep abreast of the application requirements in engineering modules.
 The emphasis in each topic is on simple applications and problem solving.
 Throughout the module, there is appropriate use of a Computer Algebra System.
 Topics include trigonometry, differentiation and simple integration with applications.

-Analogue Electronics (3 Credit Units)
+Analogue Electronics

 The aim of this module is to lay the foundations in analogue electronics.
 At the end of this module, students will acquire content knowledge and understanding on the basic concepts of analogue electronics and some applications.

 Key topics covered in this module include operating characteristics, working principles and applications of discrete electronic devices such as various types of diodes, MOSFETs and BJTs.
-Practical circuits will be used to enhance and strengthen the learners’ knowledge so that they will acquire the relevant competencies to move on to more specialised modules.
+Practical circuits will be used to enhance and strengthen the learners’ knowledge so that they will acquire the relevant competencies to move on to more specialized modules.

-AC Circuits (3 Credit Units)
+AC Circuits

 This module provides students with basic knowledge of the fundamental principles in electric circuit analysis.
 The module extends DC network theorems to AC circuits which involve impedances such as capacitance and inductance.
 The module also includes analysis of simple AC series, parallel and series-parallel combination circuits, concept of AC power and understanding of power factor and its effect on electrical energy usage.

-Digital Fundamentals (3 Credit Units)
+Digital Fundamentals

 This module introduces the basic concepts of digital systems.
 It covers the basics of combinational and sequential logic circuits.
 Flip-flops and their application in counters and registers will also be discussed.
 This basic knowledge is essential for students to be able to understand, analyse, and design basic digital circuit system.

-Fundamental Electronic & Electrical Skills (3 Credit Units)
+Fundamental Electronic & Electrical Skills

 This module aims to integrate the knowledge learnt in the semester and understand the relevance and application of the modules learnt.
 Students will work in teams and undertake the projects/case studies underpinned by the design thinking and electronics prototyping using a microcontroller.
 On completion of the module, students will be able to apply the skills and develop confidence in tackling projects at the higher levels.

-Confident Communication: Find Your Voice (VOICE) ^ (3 Credit Units)
+Confident Communication: Find Your Voice (VOICE)^

 This module introduces object-oriented programming to students who already have a foundation in procedural programming.
 It covers the fundamental concepts of object-oriented programming with introduction to basic web and database applications.

-Applied Digital Electronics (3 Credit Units)
+Applied Digital Electronics

 This module reinforces the concepts learned in Digital Fundamentals through hands on with real digital circuitries.
 Key digital building blocks like frequency dividers, multiplexer, de-multiplexer and decoder will be introduced.
 Basic Integrated Circuit Technologies will also be covered.
-Students will learn to build and trouble-shoot basic digital circuit system.
+Students will learn to build and troubleshoot basic digital circuit system.

-Aerospace Fundamentals (4 Credit Units)
+Aerospace Fundamentals

 This module consists of two components: Aircraft Aerodynamics and Aircraft Avionics.
 It provides students with an understanding of the underlying principles of flight and the aircraft avionics systems of a modern aircraft.
 Based on the requirements of SAR 66 licence, the module includes topics such as Aerodynamics, Cockpit’s Flight & Engine Instruments and Avionics Systems.
 Students will learn how the principles of air pressure and gyroscopic motion are applied to the flight instruments, and how technologies are shaping the aerospace industry.

-Aircraft Material & Maintenance Practices (4 Credit Units)
+Aircraft Material & Maintenance Practices

 This module aims to provide students with the foundational knowledge of common aircraft materials which include properties of ferrous, non-ferrous and composite with introduction on testing methods, heat-treatment, corrosion and applications of such materials.
 Maintenance practices will include topics on fasteners, tools, aircraft and workshop safety, aircraft maintenance, servicing, inspection and documentation requirements.

-Aerial System Design and Integration (4 Credit Units)
+Aerial System Design and Integration

 This module aims to integrate the knowledge learnt in the course and apply to a real-world aerospace project.
 Students will work in teams and undertake the project development underpinned by the approaches taught in the course.
 On completion of the module, students will be able to apply the knowledge and skills to design and prototype an aerial system with the capability to achieve certain mission.

-Applied Analogue Electronics (3 Credit Units)
+Applied Analogue Electronics

-This module covers the fundamentals of analogue electronic circuit design and applications.
-The operating principles and design of commonly used analogue devices and operational amplifier circuits are taught in this module.
+circuits are taught in this module.
 The main topics include various types of amplifiers, comparators and filters.
 Applications in various practical circuits are also illustrated in this module.

-Avionics Maintenance Practices (4 Credit Units)
+Avionics Maintenance Practices

 This module provides the foundations training in understanding common electronics components, trouble-shooting, schematic diagram interpretations, prototyping circuits using common methods, schematic capture using EECAD software to produce plots for production of Printed Circuit Boards (PCBs), testing and measuring using common laboratory instruments, interfacing electronic equipment, and cable-harness fabrication and installation.